Networking costs explained: egress, transfer boundaries, NAT, and private connectivity

 A practical Azure CDN estimate: edge bandwidth, request volume, and origin egress (cache fill).
 Includes validation steps for hit rate, purge behavior, and big endpoints.

-Azure Container Registry Pricing & Cost (Basic, Standard, Premium)
+Azure Container Registry Pricing Guide: ACR Cost by Tier and Usage

 Azure Cosmos DB pricing: a practical estimate (RU/s, storage, and egress)